Forney, Texas: Demographics

-As of the 2020 United States census, there were 23,455 people, 7,624 households, and 5,812 families residing in the city.
+As of the 2020 census, there were 23,455 people, 7,876 households, and 6,043 families residing in the city.
+The population density was 1584.0 PD/sqmi.
+There were 8,579 housing units.
+The racial makeup of the city was 59.5% White, 18.0% African American, 0.8% Native American, 2.4% Asian, 0.1% Pacific Islander, 6.6% from some other races and 12.6% from two or more races.
+Hispanic or Latino of any race were 20.8% of the population.
+27.8% of residents were under the age of 18, 9.5% were under 5 years of age, and 7.0% were 65 and older.

 Education

 The Forney Independent School District serves Forney, Talty, an annex of Mesquite, and part of the community of Heartland.
-Forney is served by several elementary schools, Warren Middle School, Brown Middle School, Forney High School, and North Forney High School.
+Forney is served by several elementary schools, three intermediate schools, Jackson Middle School, Warren Middle School, Brown Middle School, Forney High School, and North Forney High School.
 In 2010, the district received an academic rating of "Exemplary" based on the test results of the Texas Assessment of Knowledge and Skills.
-The district also has an eBook program, where students in high school, middle school, and elementary school beginning in the fifth grade are provided with a laptop for schoolwork.
+The district also has an eBook program, where students in high school, middle school, and intermediate school are provided with a laptop for schoolwork.

 In June 2022, the Forney Independent School District announced a new dress code that bans all "hoodies" and hooded coats and jackets.
 It also bans dresses, skirts, and skorts for all except kids in prekindergarten through the fourth grade in an effort the district says will “help prepare students for a safe and successful future.”